RedVoxInc/website-examples/docs/source/02_dashboard.md

 ![](../img/select_radius.png)

 The `Source Location Filter` box under the map allows you to left-click and drag to create a circle centered on the source location.
-All stations within the circle will be selected if they previously were selected.
-This option will limit which stations are included in the final report or data download.
-Stations selected but are outside the circle will not be included.
+Any stations within the circle will appear in the station list.

+* _You can also perform this function by using the target icon in the station widget._

+* _You can still select any station using the map by clicking on an icon._

 ## Filter Profiles